Logo BET BETTER PRO TERMINAL

 What are MLB odds?

-MLB odds are the prices sportsbooks offer on baseball outcomes like moneyline, run line, totals and team props.
-Odds imply a probability, which you can compare to a model or your own projection to identify value.
+MLB odds are the prices sportsbooks offer on baseball outcomes including moneyline (outright winner), run line (1.5-run spread), totals (over/under combined score), and team props.
+Odds reflect the implied probability of each outcome occurring — converting them to a percentage lets you compare against your own or a model's estimate to identify potential value.

-How do I convert odds to implied probability?
+How do I convert MLB odds to implied probability?

 What is the difference between moneyline and run line?